 So, what is the perfect approach to writing back-end developer resumes that makes an immediate impact?

-Turing wishes to help you secure the best remote back-end developer jobs in 2023.
+Turing wishes to help you secure the best remote back-end developer jobs.
 This guide will help you to understand the secrets of creating the perfect CV that will lead you to one of the finest back-end developer jobs.

 1. Open with an excellent bio

 The best way to grab the attention of recruiters is a perfect 'About Me' section.
 A well-written bio to open your back-end developer resume can make a world of difference.
 Add this section right after your name and contact information.
 This may sound like basic advice but can have a considerable impact on your chances.

 When writing your resume, don't forget to include skills-related keywords.
 Also, include a brief overview of previous back-end developer jobs or projects.
 This will help your CV to be impactful and increase the chances of selection.